treeverse/lakeFS/docs/quickstart.md

    ![Create Repository](assets/img/repo_create.png)

    A [repository](index.md#repositories) is lakeFS's basic namespace, akin S3's Bucket.
 (Read more about the data model [here](what_is_lakefs.html#branching-model))
-   Since we're using the in-memory block adapter, the value used for `Storage Namespace` is meaningless.
+   Since we're using the `local` block adapter, the value used for `Storage Namespace` should be a static `local://`.
-   For a real deployment that uses S3 as a block adapter, this would be a bucket name.
+   For a real deployment that uses S3 as a block adapter, this would be a bucket name with optional prefix, i.e. `s3://my-bucket/prefix`.
    {: .note .note-info }